smartemission/smartemission/docs/platform/calibration.rst

 `Root Mean Squared Error <https://en.wikipedia.org/wiki/Root-mean-square_deviation>`_ (RMSE) is used.
 In other words, the RMSE is the average error (prediction - actual value) of the model.
 Lower RMSE are better.

-Testing the model on the same data as it is trained on could lead to overfitting.
+Testing the model on the same data as it is trained on could lead to over-fitting.
 This means that the model learn relations that are not there in practice.
 Because the same data is used to asses the performance of the model this would not be unveiled.
 For this reason the performance evaluation needs to be done on different data then the learning of the model.
 For example, 90% of the data is used to train the model and 10% is used to test the model.